fanjingfang/Tipping/README.md

 # Tipping
-The codes for our paper "Teleconnections among Tipping Elements in the Earth System"
+The codes and data for our paper "Teleconnections among Tipping Elements in the Earth System"